You walk onto your front porch. A praying mantis perches on a porch rail or table.

 Soon after, she will die, and you’ll need to keep the eggs in a cold place through the winter until reliably warm weather arrives in the spring.

-Alternately, you could force hatching as discussed earlier.
+Alternatively, you could force hatching, as discussed earlier.

 For more detailed information on breeding and keeping mantises, see the Amateur Entomologists’ Society’s handy Mantis Care Sheet.